ChadBowler/employee-tracker/README.md

 ## Installation

-* Clone the Github repository, and install node packages by typing 'npm install' into the terminal.
+* Clone the Github repository, and install node packages by typing "npm install" into the terminal.

 ## Usage

-* Once all packages are installed, run the mysql program in the terminal, and run the command 'source db/schema.sql' to set up the database.
-You can then start the program by exiting mysql, and type 'node index' into the terminal.
+* Once all packages are installed, run the mysql program in the terminal, and run the command "source db/schema.sql" to set up the database.
+You can then start the program by exiting mysql, and type "node index" into the terminal.
 The program should load up.
 Follow the prompts to use the program.

 ## License